 Cotton roll isolation may be accomplished with or without cotton roll holders.
 However, the possibility of moisture contamination is a key disadvantage without the use of an assistant.
 This method is more acceptable if used in a situation where four-handed dentistry is performed.

-The use of a moisture-control patch over the opening of the parotid gland is helpful in keeping saliva under control.
-While there are a number of patches on the market, Dri-Angle® (Dental Health Products, www.dhpinc.com) is unique in that it is a thin, absorbent, cellulose triangle offered in two types: plain and silver-coated.
+The use of a moisture control patch (Dri-Angle) over the opening of the parotid gland is helpful in keeping saliva under control.
+Dri-Angles are thin, absorbent, cellulose triangles offered in two types: plain and silver coated.
 The silver coating on one side acts as a complete moisture barrier for those patients with heavy salivation.

 With this specific method of isolation, it is necessary to use a saliva ejector throughout the entire procedure.
 Otherwise, moisture contamination may result in inadequate retention and potential failure of the sealant.

-The OptraGate (Ivoclar Vivadent, www.ivoclarvivadent.us), with its unique ring design (Figure 4), offers facilitated access to the oral cavity through gentle perioral retraction of the lips and cheeks.
-It is an auxiliary aid that enables the treatment field to be enlarged easily, effectively, and comfortably.
-Available in two adult sizes, “regular” and “small,” OptraGate is entirely latex-free and can, therefore, be used in patients with latex allergies.
+The OptraGate (Figure 4) offers facilitated access to the oral cavity due to gentle perioral retraction of the lips and cheek.
+It is an auxiliary aid that enables the treatment field to be enlarged easily, effectively and comfortably.
+OptraGate, available in two adult sizes - "regular" and "small" - is entirely latex-free and can therefore be used in patients with latex allergies.

-The pits and fissures of the teeth must be cleaned before sealant application; it is imperative that deposits and organic debris have been removed.
-Commercial pastes contain coloring and/or flavoring agents, glycerin, and/or fluoride that may interfere with bonding.
-Use of a bristle brush with a slurry of pumice and water or an air-powder polisher effectively cleans the occlusal surfaces.
+The pits and fissures of the teeth must be cleaned prior to sealant application; it is imperative that deposits and organic debris have been removed.
+Commercial pastes contain coloring and/or flavoring agents, glycerin, and/or fluoride, which may interfere with bonding.
+Use of a bristle brush or air-powder polisher effectively cleans the occlusal surfaces.

-Once the tooth to be sealed is isolated, cleaned, and dried, the enamel surface is ready for acid-etching.
+Once the tooth to be sealed is isolated, cleaned, and dried, the enamel surface is ready for acid etching.
 The acid creates microscopic pores on the enamel surface into which the sealant flows and hardens, and is mechanically locked into place.
-The acid supplied by most manufacturers is 35% to 50% phosphoric acid in either liquid or gel form.
+The acid supplied by most manufacturers is 35%-50% phosphoric acid in either liquid or gel form.
 Most common acids are at concentrations of 37%.
-Many dental professionals prefer to use gel as it is easy to control, and the color of the gel assists in identifying where it has been applied.
+Many dental professionals prefer to use gels as it is easy to control, and the color of the gel assists in identifying where it has been applied.

 The etchant should always be applied to all of the susceptible pits and fissures of the tooth, regardless of the type of etchant used.
-It must extend up the cusp inclines at least 2 mm beyond the anticipated margin of the sealant.
-Liquid etch should be applied with a brush.
-Gel etch should be applied and left undisturbed.
-Rubbing gel acid burnishes the enamel surface, and causes it to become smooth again, which decreases retention and adversely affects bond strength.
+It must extend up the cusp inclines at least two millimeters beyond the anticipated margin of the sealant.
+If using a liquid etch, apply it with a brush.
+If using a gel etch, apply it and leave undisturbed.
+Rubbing the gel acid burnishes the enamel surface, and causes it to become smooth again, which decreases the retention and adversely affects bond strength.